lifepillar/vim-outlaw/README.md

 (`<down>` and `<up>`), brother or cousin (`<c-j>` and `<c-k>`), father or uncle (`-` or `+`).
 Press `<enter>` in Normal mode to quickly add a new brother.

+Folding and unfolding are performed using Vim's default mappings.
+In addition, I provide `gl` to set the fold level according to the level of the current line.

 There's not much else you need to know about me.
 But if you want to know all the details, see **:h outlaw.txt**.